The Miami Boat Show Returns to Key Biscayne over Presidents Day Weekend

 What’s in Season Now?

 The big question everyone is asking us is when is Grouper Season in Miami?
 Offshore, the grouper are biting because they know that they’re untouchable!
-Grouper is off limits until May 1st, in which the season will run until December 31.
+Grouper is off-limits until May 1st, in which the season will run until December 31.
 Learn more about Grouper Season in Miami at myfwc.com.
 Now is the season for Wahoo and for Blackfin Tuna as well.
-May through July is peak season for Mahi and Amberjack.
+May through July is the peak season for Mahi and Amberjack.

 Fishing Biscayne Bay and the Flats

 If you’re not in the mood to be out in open water, fishing Biscayne Bay and the flats are great choices.
 If you’re fishing the bay make sure to have some live shrimp and get ready to catch the ravenous speckled trout that are chowing down this time of year.
 April through July is also a very good time to sharpen up on your fly fishing skills in the bay The tarpon are here in great abundance, and if you’re looking for the Slam (tarpon, permit, bonefish), it can happen during these next few months.